ethangriffith2004/musescore-auto-opener/README.md

 MS3-MyScore.mcsz
 ```

-To have a file automatically open in MuseScore 4, name the file so it does not include any of these indicators:
+To have a file automatically open in MuseScore 4, omit those flags:
 ```
 MyScore.mcsz
 MyScore-ms4.mcsz